blakegarretson/essentials/main.md

 ## Cloud Synchronization

 - [Google Drive](https://www.google.com/drive/download/): For real-time cloud backup and synchronization, this is an easy solution if you just want an off-site copy of your data that is accessible everywhere, including mobile devices. [✽](#copy:brew install --cask google-drive)
-- [Syncthing](https://syncthing.net/): If you don’t trust someone else with your data or you want more control of your data, you can host your own cloud with Syncthing .
+- [Syncthing](https://syncthing.net/): If you don’t trust someone else with your data or you want more control of your data, you can host your own cloud with Syncthing.
 If it’s confusing why this is different than something like FreeFileSync, Syncthing shines at realtime continuous synchronization while FreeFileSync is geared towards a file backup that runs (for instance) once a day. [✽](#copy:brew install --cask syncthing-app)

 ## Incremental Backup

-- [Kopia](https://kopia.io/) is my current favorite backup solution due to its feaure set and (relative) ease of use.
+- [Kopia](https://kopia.io/) is my current favorite backup solution due to its feature set and (relative) ease of use.
 Backup software tends to be difficult to use, but Kopia does a decent job of making a complicated thing slightly less complicated.
 This is different than a simple “file copier” like FreeFileSync as Kopia saves all your incremental changes (not just a current snapshot), which lets you rollback to any point in history.
-It supports encryption, deduplication, and compression, and it’s also available on every platform (including Docker images). [✽](#copy:brew install --cask )[✽](#copy:brew install --cask )
+It supports encryption, deduplication, and compression, and it’s also available on every platform (including Docker images). [✽](#copy:brew install --cask kopiaui)
     - Honorable mention goes to [Vorta](https://vorta.borgbase.com/), which is a frontend for Borg Backup, which is a robust incremental backup solution.  **(Mac, Linux)** [✽](#copy:brew install --cask vorta)

 ## Hex Editor